 The Brewers Association put out this Checklist for Reopening to help breweries think through the reopening process.

 Breweries may conduct off-premises sales of packaged beer following these rules:

 Breweries must follow all applicable laws including the “Responsible Alcohol Sales and Service Act” (MCA 16-4-1001 through 16-4-1009):

-See Guidance from DOR for more details.
+See Guidance from DOR for more details on curbside and delivery.

 The U.S. Department of Labor recently announced emergency rules that: